nipo/hrdc/doc/usage.rst

 .. code:: bash

-  $ python -m hrdc.descriptor.extractor -i hex mouse.hex mouse.py
+  $ python3 -m hrdc.descriptor.extractor -i hex mouse.hex mouse.py

 In turn, this file can be used as a python script.  `compile_main` directive at end of file will handle a command line, see `descriptor